 Marking code in the margin: Reason for mark:

 SP (and underlined) Incorrect spelling

 CL (circled) Incorrect capital letter

-FS (Full stops) (with an arrow) Missing punctuation
+FS (Full stops) (with an arrow indicating where needed) Missing punctuation

 ٨ Missing ^ word

 Success in relation to learning objective for example: Amazing use of adjectives.

 Think!
 What do you need to practise?

 VF Verbal feedback given.